Non-loose torus knots: Classification of non-loose (5,8) -torus knots

-Finally, to the totally $2$-inconsistent pairs of paths (that are the ones for $\xi_{28}$ and $\xi_{14}$), we can also add convex half Giroux torsion.
+Finally, to the totally $2$-inconsistent pairs of paths (that are the ones for $\xi_{28}$ and $\xi_{14}$), we can also add half convex torsion.
 As described in Section~\ref{classwithtorsion}, this yields the contact structures $\xi_1$ and $\xi_{7}$.
 In each of these contact structures we have non-loose Legendrian knots $L_\pm^{i,k+\scriptscriptstyle\frac 12}$ satisfying